PFA Player of the Year: Who are the nominees and when is the award ceremony? | Goal.com

 Ronaldo and De Bruyne are chasing a historic third trophy this time around.

-Manchester City, Chelsea and Arsenal are the dominant figures in the run for the Women's Players' Player of the Year award.
+Manchester City, Chelsea and Arsenal are the dominant clubs in the run for the Women's Players' Player of the Year award.

-Kim Little and Vivianne Miedema, who helped guide Arsenal to runners-up in the FA WSL, are deserved candidates, too.
+Kim Little and Vivianne Miedema, who helped guide Arsenal to runners-up in the FA WSL, are candidates too.

 Conor Gallagher is up for the award after a fine season at Crystal Palace, while Chelsea's Reece James, Jacob Ramsey of Aston Villa and Arsenal pair Bukayo Saka and Emile Smith Rowe are also up for it.

-Lauren Hemp could win a record-breaking fourth Women's Young Player of the Year prize, while Chelsea's Lauren James, Arsenal youngster Frida Maanum, Jessica Naz of Tottenham, Manchester United's Ella Toone and Maya Le Tissier from Brighton are contenders, too.
+Lauren Hemp could win a record-breaking fourth Women's Young Player of the Year prize, while Chelsea's Lauren James, Arsenal youngster Frida Maanum, Jessica Naz of Tottenham, Manchester United's Ella Toone and Maya Le Tissier from Brighton are contenders.

 What is the PFA Player of the Year award?